arxtrus/bootes/orbis-sdk/README.md

-# bootes SDK
+# orbis SDK

-A Python SDK for financial data collection designed for the bootes open-source investment terminal backend.
+A Python SDK for financial data collection designed for the orbis open-source investment terminal backend.
 It provides seamless access to stock, forex, and cryptocurrency data from various sources.

 ## Features